Pauline-Devictor/LittlePrincess/README.md

 9. Planet2/Scenes/City Lose
 10. Planet2/Scenes/City Win

-You will also need to download the TMP Essentials package.
+You will also need to download the TMP Essentials package and Cinemachine.
+TMP Essentials : Just open the MainMenu Scene and unity will ask you if you want to download it.
+Cinemachine : Go to Window -> Package Manager, Select the Unity Registry and in the search bar enter "Cinemachine".
 The you can enjoy the experience by starting at Main Menu scene.